 In this tutorial, we will show you how to install and configuration of LAMP Stack on your Ubuntu 16.04 server.
 For those of you who didn’t know, LAMP represents a full-featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
 All components are free and open-source software, and the combination is suitable for building dynamic web pages.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation LAMP (Linux Apache, MySQL and PHP) on Ubuntu 16.04 server.
+I will show you through the step by step installation of LAMP (Linux Apache, MySQL, and PHP) on Ubuntu 16.04 server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.

 We will be installing Apache with apt-get, which is the default package manager for ubuntu.
 You’re also required to install the